-The majority of applicants with a physical disability are in the white ethnic group (59%).
-However, the black ethnic group represent 12% of all applicants with a physical disability, which is a slight overrepresentation considering this group represent 9% of all applicants on the housing register, and 1.5% of all residents in the Richmond borough.
-For the supported queue, there were no applicants from the Asian or black ethnic groups, although there is a high proportion of applicants who have not disclosed their ethnic group, resulting in 40% of applicant's ethnicity being unknown.
+The majority of applicants with a physical disability are in the white ethnic group (53%).
+However, the black ethnic group represent 5% of all applicants with a physical disability and are underrepresented when considering this group represent 9% of all applicants on the housing register.
+For the supported queue, there were no applicants from the Asian or mixed multiple ethnic groups although there is a high proportion of applicants who have not disclosed their ethnic group, resulting in 29% of applicant's ethnicity being unknown.
 The total number of applicants on the physical disability and supported queue are quite small when compared to other housing queues, so small numerical differences between ethnic groups can result in a large percentage difference.

-Physical Disability Queue and the Supported Queue by Ethnic Group (2020 - 2021)
+Physical Disability Queue and the Supported Queue by Gender Group (2021 - 2022)

-^{} there were no joint applicants in the supported queue and a very small number of households with children
+there were no joint applicants in the supported queue and a very small number of households with children

-The female and male gender split between the physical disability queue and the supported queue are significantly different, with 35% of households in the female gender group on the physical disability queue compared to 65% of males, and an even greater split on the supported queue, with 80% of applicants on this queue being female compared to only 20% of males.
+The female and male gender split between the physical disability queue and the supported queue are slightly different, with 47% of households in the female gender group on the physical disability queue compared to 53% of males.
+There is a higher split on the supported queue, with 24% of applicants on this queue being female compared to only 76% of males.